Cleft Lip and Palate

 • It is treated through behavioral intervention (i.e., traditional speech therapy).

-• Persisting postoperative nasal emission — nasal emission that continues after surgical repair of the cleft palate when VP closure appears to be adequate.
+• Persisting postoperative nasal emission—nasal emission that continues after surgical repair of the cleft palate when VP closure is judged to be adequate.

 • The individual continues to use the pattern of directing air into the nasal cavity.